Vyral/ed-karzai/_posts/2019-12-18-happy-holidays-from-my-family-to-yours.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>The holiday season is here, and I hope you enjoy spending time with your loved ones.</em></p>
+*The holiday season is here, and I hope you enjoy spending time with your loved ones.*

 I want to wish all of you a very happy holiday season and a successful new year.
 I also want to thank you for all of your support and let you know how much I appreciate you.
 I wouldn’t be here without you.

-Whether you need to buy or sell real estate or you simply have a question you need to be answered, reach out to me anytime and I’d be happy to help.
-In the meantime, enjoy this time of year and the time you get to spend with your loved ones.
+Whether you need to buy or sell real estate or simply have a question, reach out to me any time and I’d be happy to help.
+In the meantime, enjoy the season and the time you get to spend with your loved ones.